Staywell » Blog »

 The Equality Act of 2010 dramatically changed the way that employers are permitted to communicate with their employees about illness, absences and disabilities in order to prevent workplace discrimination.
 It is important to ensure that, as an employer, you do not ask questions about a person’s mental or physical health, unless these questions are directly related to workplace duties, i.e. – “are you able to lift heavy boxes filled with stock,” or, “are you capable of working long hours over the busy holiday season?”
 Therefore, during and after the occupational health assessment the employer must be careful to avoid asking their staff about the content of any confidential meetings.

-If you as an employer are concerned about the number of sick absences an employee is taking, you can refer them to an assessment with an occupational health advisor in order to work out a plan for their successful return to work.
+If you as an employer are concerned about the number of sick absences an employee is taking, the effects of their health condition on work fitness, or the possible effects of medication, you can refer them for an assessment with an occupational health advisor in order to work out a plan for their successful return to work, maintenance of work attendance or a reduction in sickness absence.

 What is in an occupational health report?

-The occupational health report will be a thorough overview of the employee’s current medical status and their future capacity to return to work in a successful manner.
-It should only focus on the employees’ fitness to return to work, and should not include other performance issues unrelated to their health issues.
+An occupational health report will be a thorough overview of the employee’s current medical status and their future capacity to return to work in a successful manner or maintain work with consideration of reasonable adjustments.
+It should only focus on the employees’ fitness to return to work and should not include other performance issues unrelated to their health issues.
 All matters related to their health situation must be included only with the employees’ written consent.
-The report should contain all relevant and appropriate medical information about this medical instance, and include the interventions that are planned so that the HR team has a clear picture about the medical situation, and it should be written in easy to understand language without technical terms or jargon.
+The report should contain all relevant and appropriate medical information about this medical instance and include the interventions that are planned so that the HR and/or management team has a clear picture about the medical situation, and it should be written in easy-to-understand language without technical terms or jargon.
 Any limitations and disabilities that may affect the employees’ performance should be detailed in full, and it should include a professional opinion about the future of this condition, i.e. is it going to become a permanent disability and is retirement the best solution?

 Workplace disputes & refusal to attend meetings

 Of course, an employee always has the right to refuse to attend an occupational health assessment or other health meeting.
 This refusal may have to do with personal beliefs, fear of sharing medical details or religious reasons, and should be documented clearly.
 Employers should always do their best to gently encourage their employees to attend any recommended health meeting, but to remember that a staff member does have the right to refuse.
-That said, if an employee refuses they should be made aware that management will then have to make any and all decisions about their future employment without any medical information.
+That said, if an employee refuses, they should be made aware that management will then have to make any and all decisions about their future employment without any medical information which may be to the employee’s detriment.